dev-academy-programme/student-prep/accounts.md

 Here are a list and brief description of the core channels you need to join.

-__Click the word `channels' from within the app to reveal available channels.__
+__Click the word `channels` (in the menu on the left side of the app) to reveal available channels.__

 1. **#foundations**: Used for communication with your fellow foundations members and facilitators.
-For example, finding a partner to pair with, problem solving, and checkin coordination.
+For example, asking a question about a specific exercise, finding a partner to pair with, and problem solving.

-2. **#code-help-desk**: If you can't get help on a problem in your cohort channel, come here next!
+2. **#code-help-desk**: If you can't get help on a problem in the foundations channel, come here next!
 Read by grads, teachers, and friendly developers.
+Remember, people here won't know about the exercises you're working on, so be specific about the code you're stuck on.

-3. **#general**: stuff everyone in the EDA community should know about.
+3. **#general**: Stuff everyone in the EDA community should know about.
 For example, events, announcements, congratulating people.

-4. **#show-eda**: stuff you're working on that you'd like to share.
+4. **#show-eda**: Stuff you're working on that you'd like to share.
 New open source projects, games, pretty things.
-One of your final assignments in Foundations requires you to use this channel.
+One of your final assignments in Foundations requires you to use this channel, but others also use this channel to show off the awesome projects they've been working on.

-5. Either **#auckland** or **#wellington**: site-specific news, meetups, "I'm locked out", "Who owns the car that's parked me in?" etc.
+5. Either **#auckland** or **#wellington**: Site-specific news, meetups, "I'm locked out", "Who owns the car that's parked me in?" etc.

-6. **#random-stuff**: web development jokes, cat GIFs, xkcd.
+6. **#random-stuff**: Web development jokes, cat GIFs, xkcd.
 This one is optional but _highly recommended_.

 ## Slack Guidelines